-Between summer sun, drying AC, and layers of sunscreen, your skin can take a beating during warmer months.
+Between the blazing summer sun and drying AC, your skin can take a beating during warmer months.
 Another skin threat to add to that list?
 Your summer swim.
-If you’re heading to the beach or pool to cool down, there are some summer tips for skin you should follow to protect your skin from that refreshing dip.
+If you’re looking to hit the beach or pool this summer, follow these tips to protect your skin before and after you dive in.

-Chlorine is a chemical used in pools to keep the water free of harmful bacteria and algae.
+Chlorine is a strong chemical used in pools to prevent an overgrowth of harmful bacteria and algae.
 Sounds like a good thing, right?
 Well, kind of.
-In addition to its bacteria-busting properties, chlorine also breaks down your natural skin oils, eroding the precious lipid barrier that prevents moisture from evaporating out of your skin.
-This can be especially bothersome for people who have dry skin or inflammatory conditions like eczema and psoriasis.
-Some studies have even shown that chlorine on skin produces free radicals that cause signs of skin aging like dark spots and fine lines.
-Generally, the natural oils on your skin can help prevent free radical damage, but because chlorine disintegrates this protection, your skin is especially susceptible to damage.
+In addition to its bacteria-busting properties, chlorine also breaks down your natural skin oils, compromising the lipid barrier that prevents moisture from evaporating out of your skin-- causing dryness, irritation and that generally tight feeling.
+Chlorine can also generate free radicals that cause signs of aging like dark spots and fine lines.